Arafatk/hagura/_posts/2018-07-19-bubble-base.md

 ![](https://raw.githubusercontent.com/Arafatk/hagura/gh-pages/images/22.png)
 ![](https://raw.githubusercontent.com/Arafatk/hagura/gh-pages/images/23.png)

-So that's it folks.....
+It shows how the plot is "filled up" as the loops proceeds.
+On the completion of the process we have a clean and beautiful bubble plot for our data.

-Thanks a lot for reading this story...
-I hope you learn something from this and make something cool of your own.
+*Thanks a lot for reading this story...
+I hope you learn something from this and make something cool of your own.*